MSU Billings Student Policies & Procedures Handbook

 All students driving a car and parking on campus must register that vehicle and display the proper parking permit.
-Students may appeal violation citations to the University Police Office and file a notice of appeal.
+Students may appeal violation citations to the University Police Department and file a notice of appeal.
 Bonds must be posted in the same amount as the fine that would be imposed.
 Appeals are heard and decided upon by the Montana State University Billings Traffic Appeals Board.
 A copy of Montana State University Billings Traffic and Parking Regulations is on file at the Montana State University Billings University Police Office.

 Specific rules, regulations, and eligibility requirements for obtaining and maintaining financial aid can be found in the Office of Financial Aid and Scholarships.
 A summary can be found in the General Bulletin.
 All complaints should be sent in writing to the Director of Financial Aid and Scholarships.